 For the sample of UI Frameworks, a good place to invoke Lox::MapThreadName is the initial creation callback of your main application UI component.
 Normally, it is enough to put this statement only in one component (the main one), because all other components will be initialized by the same Framework thread.

 But as this is a convenience concept anyhow, it is good practice to not care too much about it at first.
 Later, when your application grows, you can check your log files periodically for new, unmapped thread IDs.
-When you see one, scroll up in the log file and try to identify the very first appearance of a this new ID.
-A double click on the log line will open the code that invoked the log.
+When you see one, scroll up in the log file and try to identify the very first appearance of this new ID.
+A double-click on the log line will open the code that invoked the log.
 If you have populated your code with a reasonable amount of log entries, you will end up at the right place automatically!
 It also might be a good idea to restart your app with all domains set to Verbosity.Verbose and then look for the first appearances of unknown threads.

 We hope that you are fully aware when reading through this tutorial, that all debug-log statements that are sampled here, are pruned from the release executables.
 One of the great benefits of ALox is that this removal of the statements is done quite automatically (depending on the language version you are using).
 Once, you have set-up your projects rightfully, your next release built is silent and does not contain your ALox Log Statements.

-The concept of Log Data leverages this feature of ALox to allow to create variables that are existing exclusively with debug builds of your software.
+The concept of Log Data leverages this feature of ALox to allow to create variables that are existing exclusively with debug-builds of your software.
 You can consider this feature as a "low hanging fruit" - not necessarily related with logging - but for ALox easy to implement and for the user easy to use.
 As the access to Log Data is exclusively done through the ALox API, the data is nicely 'encapsulated' and the probability of creating side effects is reduced in comparison to other ways to introduce temporary variables used for debugging.

 The methods to store and retrieve Log Data with ALox are Lox::Store and Lox::Retrieve.
 The objects stored are of type Box.
-In the C++ implementation of ALox it is notable, that in the case that the data provided is not a value type (in respect to ALib Boxing , the data has to be kept in memory as long it is stored and potentially retrieved.
+In the C++ implementation of ALox it is notable, that in the case that the data provided is not a value type (in respect to ALib Boxing, the data has to be kept in memory as long it is stored and potentially retrieved.

 Here is a sample code which sets a debug variable in ALox providing a version of a file that was read by an application: